Paget Rangers F.C.: History

 In the 2016–17 season Paget enjoyed a more successful season after gaining promotion as champions of Division 2.
 This was followed by winning the Les James Challenge Cup at the home of Walsall FC, against Redditch Borough.

-After three seasons of consolidation in the Midlands Football League First Division, Matthew Dainty took the decision to step down as Chairman.
-Matthew’s legacy at Paget Rangers is assured having resurrected the Club and overseen the Club’s rise to Step 6 of the Non League pyramid.
+After three seasons of consolidation in the Midlands Football League First Division, Matthew Dainty took the decision to step down as chairman.
+Matthew's legacy at Paget Rangers is assured having resurrected the club and overseen the club's rise to Step 6 of the Non League pyramid.

-And so it was that just prior to the Coronavirus pandemic in 2020, a consortium led by James Parker took over the Club.
+And so it was that just prior to the Coronavirus pandemic in 2020, a consortium led by James Parker took over the club.
 Parker was already Chairman of Birmingham St Georges Junior Football Club, with teams from U8 – U18.
 In fact, following the takeover, all of those Junior Teams re-branded and so from the beginning of the 2020/21 season Paget Rangers had teams competing at every age group from u8 through to the First Team.

 The 2020–21 season, like the season before, was heavily disrupted by the Covid pandemic and brought to an early finish but not before Paget had enjoyed some success in the FA Vase, with victory over Wolverhampton Casuals and a stunning away victory at Chelmsley Town, before their Wembley dream was ended by Radford.

 In May 2021 and in anticipation of the 2021–22 season Paget announced the appointment of Steve Walker as their new First Team Manager, something of a coup for Paget.
-Walker who has spent the previous 8 years working at Step 3, with both Coalville and Stratford Town brings a wealth of coaching experience and a backroom team determined to continue Paget’s upwards journey.
+Walker who has spent the previous 8 years working at Step 3, with both Coalville and Stratford Town brings a wealth of coaching experience and a backroom team determined to continue Paget's upwards journey.

+The 2022–23 season saw James Parker take over the management position, where an up and down season saw Paget just beat the relegation zone.
+The 2023/24 season hopes to bring more joy to the bears with some fantastic players signed and a promising youth system in place.